Could the Recent Fed Rate Cut Trigger a Market Rally or Recession?

 Image2

 The Federal Reserve recently made a significant move by lowering its benchmark interest rate for the first time in over four years.
 The new target range is between 4.75% and 5.00%, marking a notable half-point cut.
-This decision, while big news, wasn’t a complete surprise as markets had already been expecting it for a while.
+This decision, while big news, wasn’t a complete game surprise as markets had already been expecting it for a while.

 Markets tend to anticipate major economic changes, and this was no different.
 In fact, many asset prices had already adjusted before the official announcement, as markets priced in the expected rate cut.
 This is a common behavior in financial markets—they often reflect expectations long before events actually happen.